DaSHfq/TVT-ASTER/TVT-ASTER/README.md

 ## 📚 Citation

-If you find this repository helpful, please consider citing our paper (BibTeX placeholder):
+If you find this repository helpful, please consider citing our paper:

 ```bibtex
 @article{tvt-aster-2025,